 We also use lean manufacturing practices to maximize manufacturing efficiency.
 We rely on third-party manufacturers to supply several components of our products.
 We typically enter into master service agreements for these components that specify quantity and quality requirements and delivery terms.
 In certain cases, these agreements can be terminated by either party upon relatively short notice.
 We have elected to source certain key components from single sources of supply, including our batteries, motors, valves, TAV-compatible stationary concentrators, columns, and some molded plastic components.
 We believe that maintaining a single source of supply allows us to control production costs and inventory levels and to manage component quality.
-In order to mitigate against the risks related to a single source of supply, for certain components we qualify alternative suppliers and develop contingency plans for responding to disruptions.
+In order to help mitigate against the risks related to a single source of supply, for certain components we qualify alternative suppliers and develop contingency plans for responding to disruptions.
 However, any reduction or halt in supply from one of these single-source suppliers could limit our ability to manufacture our products or devices until a replacement supplier is found and qualified.
 For additional discussion of potential risks related to our manufacturing and raw materials, please see the risk factor entitled "We obtain some of the components, subassemblies and completed products included in our products from a single source or a limited group of manufacturers or suppliers, and the partial or complete loss of one or more of these manufacturers or suppliers could cause significant production delays, an inability to meet customer demand, substantial loss in revenue, and an adverse effect on our financial condition and results of operations."

 Historically, we have generated a majority of our revenue from sales and rentals to customers in the United States.
-In the three months ended March 31, 2021 and March 31, 2020, approximately 18.1% and 22.7%, respectively, of our total revenue was from sales to customers outside the United States, primarily in Europe.
-Approximately 79.3% and 68.7% of the non-U.S. revenue for the three months ended March 31, 2021 and March 31, 2020, respectively, was invoiced in Euros with the remainder invoiced in United States dollars.
-We sell our products in 58 countries outside the United States through our wholly-owned subsidiary, distributors or directly to large "house" accounts, which include gas companies, HME oxygen providers, and resellers.
+In the three months ended June 30, 2021 and June 30, 2020, approximately 21.5% and 19.3%, respectively, and 19.9% and 21.2% for the six months ended June 30, 2021 and June 30, 2020, respectively, of our total revenue was from sales to customers outside the United States, primarily in Europe.
+Approximately 67.4% and 77.2% of the non-U.S. revenue for the three months ended June 30, 2021 and June 30, 2020, respectively, and 72.4% and 72.2% for the six months ended June 30, 2021 and June 30, 2020, respectively, was invoiced in Euros with the remainder invoiced in United States dollars.
+We sell our products in 58 international countries or overseas regions outside the United States through our wholly-owned subsidiary, distributors or directly to large "house" accounts, which include gas companies, HME oxygen providers, and resellers.
 In those instances, we sell to and bill the distributor or "house" accounts directly, leaving responsibility for the patient billing, support and clinical setup to the local provider.